mvysny/mvysny.github.io/_posts/2021-10-11-figuring-out-vaadin-version-in-runtime.md

 Unfortunately, on Vaadin 14 this doesn't work since `customElements.get('vaadin-button').version` will print something like `"2.4.0"` and you have to figure out the Vaadin version from that somehow.

+One way would be to realize that certain Vaadin version pulls in certain Vaadin Button version, which would make the Vaadin Button version a kind of indicator of the Vaadin version itself.
+For example Vaadin 14.7.1 pulls in Vaadin Button 2.4.0.
-One way would be to take a look at the `@NpmPackage(value = "@vaadin/vaadin-button", version = "2.4.0")`
+To do that, take a look at the `@NpmPackage(value = "@vaadin/vaadin-button", version = "2.4.0")`
+annotation present on the Java `Button` class (or rather `GeneratedVaadinButton`) and from that you can see the Button version which you should expect on the client-side as well.
-annotation present on the Java `Button` class (or rather `GeneratedVaadinButton`), but it's definitely not a clear indicator of Vaadin version.
+That being said, older/newer Vaadin versions might pull in the same Vaadin Button 2.4.0 and thus it's definitely not a clear indicator of Vaadin version.

 There's `window.Vaadin` and `window.Vaadin.Flow` object but neither of those seem to be able to provide the version.
 You can only learn whether you're running